CodeYourFuture/wordpress-module/lesson1.md

 > Exercise: Have a look at the [New Yorker](https://www.newyorker.com/)'s WordPress website.
 Which user roles do you think they use?
 Why?

 ## The Course Project

+From now on, we will use the exercises to build a website.
+We will continue using and improving this website throughout the rest of the module.

+### Project Description

+What will the website do and who is the website for?
+Some text here that will be added when we know which project we're doing.

+We will start with a very basic theme and improve it as we go along.

+> Exercise: Download the [Minimalist theme](https://github.com/carmemias/minimalist-theme), install and activate it in your local WordPress install.

+> Exercise: Create the pages (`Home`, `About Us`, `Contact Us` and `Blog`), 2 posts for the blog and a menu.
+Add useful widgets to the sidebar.

+> Exercise: Add a form to the `Contact Us` page. find several plugins to choose from and decide which one you should use.
+Be prepared to discuss your choice with the class.
+We want to hear what you looked for and all pros and cons of your choice.

+> Exercise: Which other plugins do you think we **should** have and why?